jaysonedu/UNIX_Bash_Game/README.md

 Instructions to run:

-Install the followig programs with sudo apt-get install lolcat toilet cowsay
+Install the followig programs with "sudo apt-get install lolcat toilet cowsay